aws-samples/Oracle-monitoring-tool-with-Amazon-Cloudwatch/README.md

 In this post, we will integrate this tool with RDS Custom for Oracle environment.

+:warning: Although this is a non invasive script , make sure you test and run in Dev before you run the scrip in Prod

 ## Metrics collected by this method ##